svgaming234/cstats/README.md

 ### Linux

 Go to the “Releases” option, and grab the latest Linux binary.
 You can also run the Python file directly, or compile the program yourself.

+If you are on Arch Linux, you can also use the [AUR package](https://aur.archlinux.org/packages/cstats).
+You should be able to install it with your favorite AUR helper.

 ### Other